The Charity of Thomas Barton was founded on 10th July 1400 and so celebrated its sexcentenary in millennium year.

-Two building were erected, one of timber and the other of zinc sheeting and a ‘Sunday Morning Adult School’ was established.
-This flourished for a decade or so and then unofficially became a men and boys club run by Harry Stoneley, a village artisan, scout leader and staunch churchman.
-He was known as ‘Skip’.
+Two buildings were erected, one of timber and the other of zinc sheeting and a ‘Sunday Morning Adult School’ was established.
+This flourished for a decade or so and then unofficially became a men’s and boys club run by Harry Stoneley, a village artisan, scout leader and staunch churchman.
+He was known as ‘Skip’, (see below).

 The conveyancing of the land vested its ownership in the names of two officials.
 The last, a man long resident in the village, William Elliott Quinney died in 1953, and the land passed to his widow Edith Lillian Quinney.